supunlakmal/thismypc/README.md

 ## What (This my pc) ?

-The concept behind thismypc app was transferred your computer folder and file information through nodeJS server to web end as a json data.
+The concept behind thismypc app was to transfer your computer folder and file information through a nodeJS server to the web end as JSON data.

 ## Why (This my pc) ?